 Without a business plan and forecast of where you’re headed…you are without a paddle up a creek we shall not name.
 As you continue to move forward with your dream of having your own small business, it is imperative that you have projections for every facet of your entity to crystallize your benchmarks for success.
 Honestly, the projections are only marginally useful, but the exercise of creating them is where the value is.
 So when you create these projections, make sure you think through the good, and the bad.

 You know that book “The Worst Case Scenario Handbook?”
 That’s what you need your attorney to be.
 If your product is going to be an instant success, you may never encounter issues with your partner or investors, and you may never even sniff a lawsuit.
-But instant startup success is difficult to come by, so you must be prepared for the inevitable hiccups all young companies will encounter and have an attorney who has game planned for them.
+But instant startup success is difficult to come by, so you must be prepared for the inevitable hiccups all young companies will encounter, and have an attorney who has a game plan for them.

-A critical issue which is often overlooked by many small business owners is to retain an accountant who works with small businesses.
+A critical issue that is often overlooked by many small business owners is retaining an accountant who works with small businesses.
 For most small business owners, a trip to see their accountant is an annual forced drop-off of twelve months worth of mangled receipts…grumbling about Uncle Sam the entire way.
-You should not look at your accountant as an unnecessary costly expense, but rather as a valuable tool that can save you significant money (and headache) each year.
+You should not look at your accountant as an unnecessary, costly expense, but rather as a valuable tool that can save you significant money (and headaches) each year.

-A successful small business should leverage their accountant’s expertise in at least quarterly meetings to gain insight and ensure they are taking advantage of all of the tax incentives available to small business and its owners.
-Also remember that tax laws are constantly changing…they are deleted, modified, added.
+Successful small businesses should leverage their accountant’s expertise in at least quarterly meetings.
+The goal of the meetings should be to gain insight and ensure they are taking advantage of all of the tax incentives available to the small business and its owners.
+Also, remember that tax laws are constantly changing…they are deleted, modified, added.
 Hopefully your CPA will keep an eye on anything that could benefit you, but if not, he/she should know a good tax attorney who will.
 Google “small business overpay taxes” and look at how much is left on the table each year.

 In the end, many small business owners or startups are hesitant to reach out to attorneys (and/or CPAs) because they see them as unnecessary startup costs.
 In actuality, the right professionals should save you money over time, help you to prepare your business for success, and be a valued partner as you grow your business.